Weiqin-Zhao/Hist2Cell/README.md

 The processed data of breast cancer will be realsed upon paper acceptance.

+## Training Models

+We have uploaded the checkpoint weight for healthy lung dataset in `./model_weights`.

+For training on your own dataset, we provide detailed training tutorials in `./cell_abundance_visulization_tutorial.ipynb` with the example data we uploaded.

+After preparing your own dataset following `./data_preparation_tutorial.ipynb`, users can train/finetune `Hist2Cell` on their own dataset for further cellular analysis.

 ## Cellular Analysis and Evaluation

 We uploaded the pretrained model weights on healthy human lung dataset in `./model_weights` and provide detailed tutorial steps for the cellular analysis conducted in our study: